acmepjz/turning-polyhedron-reloaded/doc/gamelogic.md

-id        | --       | The string identifier of this tile. index    |(undefined)| The index of this tile. type      | default  | Object type of this tile. blocked   | false    | Make the map solid at y+1 to y+(Block height) ??? (deprecated!!!) block-height|infinity| Block height ??? (deprecated!!!) tilt-supporter|true  | Determine if block can lean against this tile. supporter | true     | Determine if block can be on this tile. non-block | false    | Make the map transparent at the position of this tile. checkpoint| false    | Count this tile as a checkpoint. invisibleAtRuntime|false| ??? deprecated ??? elevator  | false    | ??? unimplemented ???
+id        | --       | The string identifier of this tile. index    |(undefined)| The index of this tile. type      | default  | Object type of this tile. blocked   | false    | Make the map solid at y+1 to y+(Block height) ??? (deprecated!!! use \ref game::TileType::blockedArea instead) block-height|infinity| Block height ??? (deprecated!!! use \ref game::TileType::blockedArea instead) tilt-supporter|true  | Determine if block can lean against this tile. supporter | true     | Determine if block can be on this tile. non-block | false    | Make the map transparent at the position of this tile. (deprecated!!! use \ref game::TileType::blockedArea instead) checkpoint| false    | Count this tile as a checkpoint. invisibleAtRuntime|false| deprecated!!! use node mask instead elevator  | false    | deprecated!!! use \ref game::Polyhedron::controller instead

 Subnode          |Count  | Remark
 ------------     |-----  |--------